 5. The patient’s legal representative may exercise the patient’s rights when a patient is incompetent or a minor.

-6. When a patient has questions about his/her privacy rights, requests additional information, or would like to exercise one (1) of these rights, he/she will be referred to the Privacy Officer.
+6. When a patient has questions about their privacy rights, requests additional information, or would like to exercise one (1) of these rights, they will be referred to the Privacy Officer.